-4.30.
-A rating level of 40 dB L{Aeq} is 12 dB below the residual sound level and 1 dB above the background sound level during the day, which is considered low impact when assessed in accordance with BS 4142.
+4.40.
+The rating levels of 39dB $L{Ar,Tr}$ and 33dB $L{Ar,Tr}$ are 5dB and 4dB below the residual sound levels in the day and night and equal to the background sound levels during the day during the day and night, which is considered low impact when assessed in accordance with BS 4142.
 Therefore, existing industrial and commercial operations will not result in an adverse impact on future residents.